Black Sabbath: Bill Ward’s 13 best performances

-9. N.I.B (Black Sabbath, 1970)
+9. N.I.B.
+(Black Sabbath, 1970)

 Much has been made of the title of this tune – so often named Nativity In Black by those seeking a deeper, more ‘Satanic’ meaning in Sabbath’s early material.
-Geezer Butler has always claimed that it was inspired about Bill Ward’s beard at the time.
+Geezer has always claimed that it was inspired about Bill’s beard at the time.
 “It was shaped like a nib,” deadpanned the bassist who wrote the lyrics and which, to be fair, do namecheck Lucifer.
 As well as inspiring the song, Bill is on thunderous form on this tune.
-Using one kick drum and snare work, his direct rhythmic thrust allows Geezer to run riot across the track while Iommi lays down a set of trenchant, percussive riffs.
+Using one kick drum and snare work, his direct rhythmic thrust allows Geezer to run riot across the track while Tony Iommi lays down a set of trenchant, percussive riffs.

 8. Fairies Wear Boots (Paranoid, 1970)

-Sabbath’s fifth studio album emerged following a period where Tony Iommi encountered a severe bout of writer’s block.
-The riff that opens the title track unlocked his creative process and the tune remains one of Bill Ward’s favourite Sabbs songs.
-Sonically, the album was arguably more polished than its predecessors, but the band’s renewed sense of energy is evident on this, the opening tune – a point that seems to be confirmed by Bill’s first four hits around his kit that follow on from Iommi’s seismic riff.
+Sabbath’s fifth studio album emerged following a period where Tony encountered a severe bout of writer’s block.
+The riff that opens the title-track unlocked his creative process and the tune remains one of Bill Ward’s favourite Sabbs songs.
+Sonically, the album was arguably more polished than its predecessors, but the band’s renewed sense of energy is evident on this, the opening tune – a point that seems to be confirmed by Bill’s first four hits around his kit that follow on from Tony’s seismic riff.
 Elsewhere, his sensitive playing on the acoustic-led passages confirms Sabbath’s oft-overlooked use of light and shade.

 6. Wheels Of Confusion (Vol. 4, 1972)

 Following on from three hugely successful albums, Sabbath decamped to Los Angeles to record their fourth.
 “We basically went insane,” admitted Bill when asked about their time there.
-Despite indulging in near-Olympian feats of excess, musically speaking Sabbath were on a roll and Ward is in outrageous form on this brooding seven minute-plus opener; his fills sounding heavier and busier than ever, as he once again marshals the band through several time changes.
+Despite indulging in near-Olympian feats of excess, musically speaking Sabbath were on a roll and Bill is in outrageous form on this brooding seven-minute-plus opener; his fills sounding heavier and busier than ever, as he once again marshals the band through several time changes.
 His incredible display is further emphasised by the wild use of phasing on his cymbals.